exadel-inc/etoolbox-authoring-kit/aem-authoring-toolkit-assets/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  * `tab-visibility` - hide the tab or element's parent tab if the query result is 'falsy'
  * `set` - set the query result as field's value
  * `set-if-blank` - set the query result as field's value only if the current value is blank
+ * `readonly` - set the readonly marker of the field from the query result.
  * `required` - set the required marker of the field from the query result.
  * `validate` - set the validation state of the field from the query result.
  * `disabled` - set the field's disabled state from the query result.